LavLabInfrastructure/docker-omero-Athena/README.md

 ## Run

+First pull the latest major versions of the containers:

+    docker-compose pull

 Generate self-signed certificates (only needs to be run the first time):

     docker-compose -f docker-compose.icessl.yml -f docker-compose.yml run icessl